phaniram/TC-Wiki-Creation/Creating Mararathon Match Using MPSQAS Client.md

-Creating Mararathon Match Using MPSQA Tool
+Creating Mararathon Match Using MPSQAS Tool
 ================

-This is a guide to teach you how to create marathon matches using `MPSQA Tool`.
+This is a guide to teach you how to create marathon matches using `MPSQAS Tool`.

 ## Creating a contest